Note: emails sent to me between noon Aug 2 and noon Aug 3 (EST) may not have been received! Please resend or call.

 This entails stripping the driver down to the original metal chassis (magnet, basket, etc.) and building the driver again, as if from scratch.
 Duplication of the original performance is the goal.
 I can also usually repaired damaged magnet structures as well.
 My assembly materials and workmanship are professional industrial grade, and are the result of years of manufacturing experience.
 You can expect a reconed driver to sound like new and give many years of satisfaction.

 This process consists of accurately replacing the rotted annular foam surround.
 This process also involves removing and replacing or re-attaching the dust cap in order to accurately center the cone while gluing.
 Lead wires will also be replaced if necessary.
-We will inform you of the need for a complete reconing if the original parts are too worn to be serviceable.
+I will inform you of the need for a complete reconing if the original parts are too worn to be serviceable.
 This process is recommended mostly if the original driver will be very difficult (or impossible) to source appropriate parts for a full reconing.

 Something that can be very worthwhile doing is rejuvenating speakers that have "good" cabinets but never sounded as well as they should.
 By "good" cabinets, I mean ones that are solidly built.
 Often older speakers (say, pre-1975) just weren't capable of the great sound my drivers provide, but they were still manufactured very well, with wood veneered cabinets and very solid jointwork.
 These speakers will tend to still have great nostalgic value to their owners.